KPMG has been recognised for forward-thinking leadership and exceptional commitment to client support.

 Submit an enquiry about our services, industry practices, or get in touch with one of our professionals.

-KPMG Advisory (China) Limited, a wholly foreign owned enterprise in China and KPMG Huazhen LLP, a People's Republic of China partnership, are member firms of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+KPMG Huazhen LLP — a People's Republic of China partnership, KPMG Advisory (China) Limited — a wholly foreign owned enterprise in China, and KPMG — a Hong Kong partnership, are member firms of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.

 KPMG International Cooperative ("KPMG International") is a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.